Touching Olly Murs – A visit to Madame Tussauds Blackpool!

 So, in response to the original question that piqued my interest; “How would someone with a sight impairment enjoy visiting a venue that is completely visual, such as Madame Tussauds?”
 The answer is, quite simply, that the Madame Tussauds staff will ensure that any visually impaired or blind visitor coming to their attraction will have as equally a memorable visit as a sighted person.
 They will be offered a guided tour, audio description and safe lift access, as well as the opportunity to have photos taken with each waxwork and a personalised, tactile approach to the figures on display.

 I highly recommend the visit to those wanting to go!
 For more information visit Madame Tussauds Blackpool or call their bookings team on 0871 282 9200 for further information.

 Do you have something to share?

 Please feel free to leave a comment or send a message on the Henshaws Facebook page.
-We’d love to hear from you about your experiences too!Add to my library
+We’d love to hear from you about your experiences too!Log in or register to download

 We can't do it without you